Photo: Tom McCorkle for The Washington Post

 Fill a large, deep skillet about halfway with water and bring to a boil.
 Place the asparagus in the boiling water and cook until firm-tender but still bright green, 1 to 2 minutes, depending on the thickness.
 Using tongs, transfer the asparagus to the ice bath (keep the water in the skillet boiling) and chill completely, then transfer the asparagus to a cutting board and cut on the bias into 1-inch pieces.
 Transfer the asparagus to a medium bowl.

-If using fresh peas, add them to the boiling water and cook until are firm-tender, 1 to 2 minutes, then drain and transfer to the ice bath.
+Add the peas to the boiling water, return to a boil, then cook until firm-tender, 1 to 2 minutes.
+Drain and transfer to the ice bath.
 (Add more ice if it has melted.)
 Drain.
 Transfer the peas to the bowl with the asparagus.

 Using a slotted spoon, transfer the carrots and scallions to the bowl with the asparagus and peas.
 Add 2 tablespoons of the marinade to the salad and toss to combine.
 Taste and season with additional salt, if needed; garnish with thyme, if using, and serve.